 (1) Page Limits.

 (A) Dispositive Motions.
 Dispositive motions shall not exceed thirty pages, excluding attachments, unless leave of court is first obtained.
-Likewise, a party opposing a dispositive motion shall limit the response to the motion to thirty pages, excluding attachments, unless leave of court is first obtained.
+Likewise,responses to such motions shall not exceed thirty pages, excluding attachments, unless leave of court is first obtained.
 Any reply brief shall not exceed ten pages, excluding attachments.

 (2) Briefing Supporting Motions and Responses.
 The motion and any briefing shall be contained in one document.
 The briefing shall contain a concise statement of the reasons in support of the motion and citation of authorities upon which the movant relies.
 Likewise, the response and any briefing shall be contained in one document.
 Such briefing shall contain a concise statement of the reasons in opposition to the motion and a citation of authorities upon which the party relies.